 London Metal Exchange – the world’s largest exchange for options in metals

 Climax Exchange (Netherlands) – popular for energy contracts and environmental commodities

 Chicago Mercantile Exchange – providing futures and options on a range of commodities

 New York Mercantile Exchange – physically the largest commodity futures exchange in the world

 Dubai Mercantile Exchange – the largest energy futures exchange in the Middle East

 The London Metal Exchange accounts for more than 75% of worldwide non-ferrous metal futures.
 When you really think about it, this shows the huge size of these exchanges.
 Some of these exchanges have histories going back hundreds of years.

 Types of Commodities

 Today the commodity market covers a wide array of assets.
-Some are for business purposes while others are for speculative investing.
+Some are for business purposes, while others are for speculative investing.
 We can probably consolidate these groups into seven categories.
-These are are:
+These are: